Intro to decorators

 Bacically a decorater is just a function we can use as a wrapper for the callable that is being decorated.

-example: in python# create the decorator that will "DECORATE" a callable (funtion / class / meathod) that its passed.
+# create the decorator that will "DECORATE" a callable (funtion / class / meathod) that its passed.

 def lowercase_decorator(fn) :